G. F. Vernon's cricket team in Ceylon and India in 1889–90: Preparations

-The arrangements seemed to be progressing well until the sudden death on 10 September of H. E. Rhodes, who accidentally fell from a hotel balcony in Dover.
-Cricket magazine paid tribute to him on 31 October, the same day the team was due to depart.
+The arrangements seemed to be progressing well until the sudden death on 10 September of H. E. Rhodes, who fell from a hotel balcony in Dover.
+Cricket paid tribute to him on 31 October, the same day the team was due to depart.
 Most of the team met at Liverpool Street Station that day and travelled to Tilbury, to embark on the Bengal which had been lying off Gravesend.
-Those heading for Tilbury were Vernon, Walker, Lawson-Smith, Hornsby, Philipson and three recent recruits: Arthur Gibson, George Hone-Goldney and Thomas Tapling.
+Those heading for Tilbury were Vernon, Walker, Lawson-Smith, Hornsby, Philipson and three recent recruits: Arthur Gibson, George Hone-Goldney, and Thomas Tapling.
 Two more, Ernest de Little and F. L. Shand would meet them in Colombo.
 Rhodes' replacement was A. N. Curzon who would join the team in January.
 Reserve wicket-keeper Tapling, who was both an eminent philatelist and the MP for Harborough, sailed on the Bengal as far as Naples where a close friend was taken ill.
 Tapling opted to stay with him, thereby missing the Ceylonese leg of the tour.
 He arrived in India just before Christmas 1889 and played in six matches between then and the end of February.

-Also missing from the Bengal was Hawke who had left a week earlier and gone to Bombay as he wanted to do some big-game hunting.
+Also missing from the Bengal was Hawke who had left a week earlier and gone to Bombay, as he wanted to do some big-game hunting.
 This venture backfired somewhat because, while he was staying in Gwalior, he was struck down with a serious attack of gastritis.
-That not only stopped him from killing animals but also from meeting his teammates in Calcutta, as he had planned.
+That not only stopped him from killing animals, but also from meeting his teammates in Calcutta, as he had planned.
 It was not until February, when nine of the thirteen matches had been played, that Hawke was able to rejoin the team.

-Cricket reported on 28 November that the Bengal had docked in Colombo two days earlier on schedule.
+Cricket reported on 28 November that the Bengal had docked in Colombo two days earlier, on schedule.
 The 27 December issue carried the first match report from the tour of the match in Kandy against "All Ceylon".